-The employment attorneys at Zuckerman law serve workers in Virginia, including Tysons Corner, Arlington, and Alexandria.
-Our goal is to find common sense, practical solutions for our clients, but we are also eager to go the distance to maximize a client’s recovery.
+The employment attorneys at Zuckerman law serve workers in Virginia, including in Tysons Corner, Reston, Arlington, and Alexandria.
+We endeavor to find common sense, practical solutions to achieve our clients’ objectives, but also relish the opportunity to take cases to trial to maximize a client’s recovery.
 Our services include:

 - litigating sexual harassment, glass ceiling discrimination, age discrimination, and Equal Pay Act discrimination claims;

 - representing employees of government contractors and grantees in whistleblower retaliation claims under the False Claims Act and Sections 827 and 828 of the NDAA;

 - negotiating executive severance, separation, and employment agreements;

 - combatting workplace discrimination against lesbian, gay, bisexual, and transgender workers;